ronenamon/torrent-organizer/README.md

 ![Movies]
 (./images/movies.PNG)

-**Note** - It will delete all the files that is not a .mp4, .avi, .mkv, .avi and .srt.
-This is to make sure that the script delete all the unnecessary text, nfo, folders remaining after rename and sample video files.
+**Note** - It will delete all the files that is not a `.mp4, .avi, .mkv, .avi and .srt`.
+This is to make sure that the script deletes all the unnecessary .txt, .nfo, folders remaining after the rename and sample video files.
 Just use this script on a folder which only contains movies and tv shows.

 ##How to use
 - Install node